dinahbirungi/EMPLOYEE-COMPENSATION-ANALYSIS/README.md

 - Monitor departments with high overtime costs to control payroll spending
 - Review compensation structure for high-paying job roles to ensure alignment with organizational goals
 - Use workforce distribution insights to support staffing and budgeting decisions
-- Leverage dashboards for regular compensation reviews and workforce planning